-One may check the following lemma for each possible gadget by using the correctness and propagation properties to commute the decoder through the respective rectangles. \begin{lemma} If the gadgets in an encoded circuit all adhere to the fault-tolerance conditions from Def.~\ref{def:FT-conditions}, then goodness of exRecs implies correctness of the contained Rec. \end{lemma}
+One obtains the following Lemma by checking, for each possible gadget, that the decoder can be commuted through the respective rectangles via the correctness and propagation properties (see~\cite{gottesman2024} for details). \begin{lemma} If the gadgets in an encoded circuit all adhere to the fault-tolerance conditions from Def.~\ref{def:FT-conditions}, then $\tEC$-goodness of exRecs implies correctness of the contained Rec. \end{lemma}

-It follows that if all exRecs in an encoded circuit are good then it produces the same output as the ideal logical circuit.
+It follows that if all exRecs in an encoded circuit are $\tEC$-good (or $\tbad$-good with $\tbad \leq \tEC$) then it produces the same output as the ideal logical circuit.

 For analyzing noise instances in which some exRecs are bad, we imagine that the decoder stores the syndromes of the measured check operators in a separate wire.
 This defines a unitary decoder (*-decoder)

 We extend the definitions of the fault-tolerance conditions and of good and correct exRecs to include the *\nobreakdash-decoder.

 Since the *-decoder is unitary, it has an inverse with which it can be inserted as identity at each step of the circuit: